Read time: 5 minutes

 The analysis of USA for UNHCR’s donor file didn’t look this tidy—it had many, many more dimensions and would be impossible to visualize in a simple chart like this.
 Turns out, it’s hard to describe everything about who a person is with just a couple of demographic dimensions.
 And there’s a subtler problem: if we’re relying on a couple pre-fab demographic slices like income vs. race or ethnicity, that would leave us open to bias about how we already think about groups on our list.

-Instead, we input many axes worth of behavioral and demographic information—whatever we can get our hands on—and let the data tell us where the pockets of people are.
+Instead, we input many axes worth of meaningful behavioral and demographic variables.
+Then, we apply an algorithm to tell us where the pockets of people are.*